KasparEtter/ef1p/pages/email/email.md

 Or if you want to make sure that your message lands at the top of the recipient's inbox, you can choose a date in the future.
 Such tampering is easy to detect if you know how to inspect the [raw message](#raw-message).
-For ordinary users, however, a warning should be shown in my opinion.
+For ordinary users, however, a warning should be shown, in my opinion.
-I reported [this issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1670739) to the Thunderbird team but they were not interested in addressing it.
+I reported [this issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1670739) to the Thunderbird team, but they were not interested in addressing it.

 </details>